NBprojekt/stack-app/README.md

 You will be asked some questions and requested to provide some information, please read them CAREFULLY and answer honestly.

 ## Development
+This project requires [NodeJs][6] to run.

+Now clone the project `https://github.com/NBprojekt/stack-app.git` and run `npm run installation`, the rest in done by the script.

+If you want to learn more about the scripts in this project check out the [script readme][8].
+> If you use windows make sure you are able to run bash scripts.
+You can simply install [gitbash][7].

 ## Contributing
 Thanks for your interest in contributing!
 Read up on our guidelines for [contributing][4] and then look through our issues with a [help wanted][5] label.